- How many Teachers and Teacher Learning Assistants (TLAs) are there per class?

 - An online interactive diary (Nursery & Reception) and Seesaw (Years 1 & 2) to record individual learning journeys

-- Progress Reports at the end of the academic year
+- Progress Reports at the end of Term 1 for Year 1 and 2

 - A series of open classroom sessions where children share their learning informally with their parents